The Value of Gratitude

 As He [Jesus] entered a village, ten leprous men who stood at a distance met Him; and they raised their voices, saying, “Jesus, Master, have mercy on us!”
 When He saw them, He said to them, “Go and show yourselves to the priests.”
 And as they were going, they were cleansed.
 Now one of them, when he saw that he had been healed, turned back, glorifying God with a loud voice, and he fell on his face at His feet, giving thanks to Him.
 Luke 17:12-16a

 1. THANK GOD FOR WHAT HE’S DONE.
 Ten men were healed, but only one turned back to give thanks while the others were so excited they took off to re-enter society.
 We don’t want to be part of the group that forgets to be thankful.
-This season is a great time for us to pause, recognize any ungrateful habits, and start to celebrate and count our blessings instead.
+Thanksgiving week is a moment for us to pause, shake off an ungrateful heart, and start to celebrate and count our blessings.

 2. DEVELOP THE HABIT OF THANKSGIVING.
 Complaining is contagious, but so is thankfulness.
 “Enter His gates with thanksgiving and His courts with praise” (Psalm 100:4a).
 Thank God going into your prayer, thank God in the middle of it, and thank God at the end.
 Get in the habit of praising and thanking God.